Arrinera Hussarya: Special editions

-On 18 July 2012, it was announced that Arrinera would produce 33 units of a special "Series 33" version of the Hussarya, with exclusive designs on the exterior and the interior.
-Regular production of this and other Hussarya models appears not to have commenced.
+On 18 July 2012, it was announced that Arrinera planned to produce 33 units of a special "Series 33" version of the Hussarya, with exclusive designs on the exterior and the interior.

 Controversy

-In 2012 Polish radio and online journalist Jacek Balkan asserted that the vehicle was not an original supercar but a low-cost replica of a Lamborghini using parts from an Opel Corsa and an Audi A6.
+In 2012, Polish radio and online journalist Jacek Balkan asserted that the vehicle was not an original supercar but a low-cost replica of a Lamborghini using parts from an Opel Corsa and an Audi A6.
 Arrinera sued Balkan for slander, but the journalist was acquitted.

 Motorsport

 In 2017, the Hussarya was driven in qualifying for the Britcar series race at Donington Park by Jonny MacGregor as an invitation entry.
 The car qualified fourth, but an engine blow-up meant it was unable to participate in the rest of the race weekend.